-- 1. Agricultural labor if you did not meet either 1 or 2 under Agricultural employers on page 2 and all payments to H-2(A) visa workers. - 2.
-Benefit payments for sickness or injury under a workers' compensation law. - 3.
-Household services if you did not pay total cash wages of \$1,000 or more in any calendar quarter in 1997 or 1998. - 4.
-Certain family employment.
-(See Cir.
-E (Pub.
-15).) - 5.
-Certain fishing activities.
+1. Agricultural labor if you did not meet either 1 or 2 under Agricultural employers on page 2 and all payments to H-2(A) visa workers.

+2. Benefit payments for sickness or injury under a workers' compensation law.

+3. Household services if you did not pay total cash wages of \$1,000 or more in any calendar quarter in 1998 or 1999.

+4. Certain family employment.
+(See section 3 in Circular E.)

+5. Certain fishing activities.
 (See Pub.
-595, Tax Highlights for Commercial Fishermen). - 6.
-Noncash payments for farmwork or household services in a private home.
-Only cash wages to these workers are taxable. - 7.
-Value of certain meals and lodging.
-(See Section 5 in Cir.
-E (Pub.
-15).) - 8.
-Cost of group-term life insurance. - 9.
-Payments attributable to the employee's contributions to a sick-pay plan. - 10.
-Employer contributions to a SIMPLE retirement account (other than elective salary reduction contributions). - 11.
-Employer payments to a medical savings account (MSA). - 12.
-Benefits excludable under a section 125 (cafeteria) plan. - 13.
-Certain statutory employees.
+595, Tax Highlights for Commercial Fishermen.)

+6. Noncash payments for farmwork or household services in a private home.
+Only cash wages paid to these workers are taxable.

+$\ensuremath{\textbf{7.}}$ Value of certain meals and lodging.
+(See section 5 in Circular E.)

+8. Cost of group-term life insurance.

+9. Payments attributable to the employee's contributions to a sick-pay plan.

+10. Employer contributions to a SIMPLE retirement account (other than elective salary reduction contributions).

+11. Employer payments to a medical savings account (MSA).

+12. Benefits excludable under a section 125 (cafeteria) plan.

+13. Certain statutory employees.
+(See secton 1 in Pub.
+15-A.)

+14. Services performed by an inmate of a penal institution.

+15. Employer reimbursements (including payments to a third-party) for qualified moving expenses, to the extent such expenses would otherwise be deductible by the employee.
 (See Pub.
+521, Moving Expenses.)

-15-A.) - 14.
-Services performed by an inmate of a penal institution. - 15.
-Any other exempt service or pay.
+16. Any other exempt service or pay.

-For more information, see Special Rules for Various Types of Services and Payments in Circular E (Pub.
-15) or How Do Employment Taxes Apply to Farmwork? in Circular A, Agricultural Employer's Tax Guide (Pub.
+For more information, see section 15 in Circular E or section 15 in Circular A, Agricultural Employer's Tax Guide (Pub.
 51).

-Line 3 - Payments for services of more than \$7,000.
-Enter the total amounts over \$7,000 you paid each employee.
+Line 3 - Payments of more than \$7,000 for services.
+Enter the total amounts over \$7,000 you paid each employee during 1999.
 For example, if you have 10 employees and paid each \$8,000 during the year, enter \$80,000 on line 1 and \$10,000 on line 3.
 Only the first \$7,000 paid to each employee is subject to FUTA tax.
 Do not use the state wage base for this entry.
 The state wage base may be different from the Federal wage base of \$7,000.
 Do not include any exempt payments from line 2 in figuring the \$7,000.
 Successor employer.
 If you acquired a business from an employer who was liable for FUTA tax, you may count the wages that employer paid to the employees who continue to work for you when you figure the \$7,000 wage base.
 Include on line 3 the payments made by the previous employer that you included on line 1.
 If the first employer paid \$7,000 or more to the employee, also include on line 3 all the wages you paid to that employee.
 If the first employer did not pay at least \$7,000 to the employee, subtract what the first employer paid from \$7,000.
 Then subtract that result from the wages you paid to the employee, and include any result on line 3.
 See section 3306(b)(1) and Regulations section 31.3306(b)(1)-1(b).